jyonalee/OD-S3-Uploader/README.md

-# generate-s3-uploader
+# OD-S3-Uploader
-serverless web-app that generates a limited-temporary-access file(s) uploader to AWS S3 for headless systems
+serverless web-app that generates on-demand a limited-temporary-access file(s) uploader to AWS S3 for headless systems

 ## Introduction